List of General Hospital characters introduced in the 1990s: Storylines

 Sometime later, Lois returned to Port Charles, feeling guilty for keeping Ned away from his daughter.
 During this time, it was revealed that Ned had had an affair with his uncle's wife, Monica Quartermaine.
-She then overheard him blackmailing his cousin, Justus Ward.
-Lois could not handle it, and again left town.
-It was at this time that she also help comfort Brenda, after Sonny left her at the altar.
+She then overheard him blackmailing his cousin, Justus Ward to him win full custody of Brooklyn and have Lois parental rights terminated indefinitely.
+Lois could not handle it, kidnapped baby Brooklyn and again left town.
+It was at this time that she also help comfort Brenda, after Sonny left her at the altar before skipping town hiding from Ned.

 Years later, Lois returned to Port Charles to look for her and Ned's now teenage daughter, Brook Lynn, after she ran away.
 After Lois and Ned located Brook Lynn, Lois decided to return to Port Charles.
 Not long after her return, Lila Quartermaine died.
 Soon afterwards, Lois began dating Lorenzo Alcazar.
 Brook Lynn was very upset about this, and decided to start a girl band at Lois' request.
 Brook Lynn, Sage Alcazar, Georgie Jones, and Maxie Jones were going to fake the audition.
 But after Maxie was nowhere to be found, Dillon was forced to dress in drag and pose as a woman.
 Things got a bit out of control when Simon, the record producer, began hitting on Dillon at The Cellar.
 Those plans failed as the storyline ended, especially after Sage was murdered by Mary Bishop.
 Lois continued to date Alcazar.
 Alcazar's feelings for Carly Corinthos began to return, and Lois began to fade into the background.
 After Lesli Kay was placed from contract to recurring status in March 2005, Lois ceased to appear.
 Much later, it was explained that Ned, Lois and Brook Lynn had gone back to Manhattan to continue in the music industry.

 They were mentioned by Sonny Corinthos who referred to her and her sister.
 On August 25, he called her mother Gloria, and asked her how to get a hold of Olivia Falconeri.
 Olivia later references the two as "tearing it up in L.A. and they always visit Gloria, that's Lois's mother, whenever they're in Bensonhurst."

 On May 25, 2010, it was mentioned by Carly that Lois is managing several bands in Europe and currently lives in London.